-Societal risk factors include:
+At the societal level, risk factors include:

 - Easy access to lethal means

-- Cultural and religious beliefs
+- Certain cultural and religious beliefs

-- Unwillingness to seek help because of stigma
+- An unwillingness to seek help because of stigma.

-Stigma is characterized by labeling, stereotyping, separation, loss of status, and discrimination.
-Especially when it occurs in the context of mental illness, stigma can have even more harmful effects than the mental illness itself and can be a risk factor for suicide (Roškar et al, 2022).
+Stigma can be a particularly powerful societal risk factor because it can include labeling, stereotyping, separation, loss of status, and discrimination.
+When stigma occurs in the context of mental illness, it can have even more harmful than the mental illness itself and can be a risk factor for suicide (Roškar et al, 2022).

-Interventions to Reduce Risk Intervention Goal or Outcome Economic supports Household financial security Stable housing Improve access and delivery of health care Mental health coverage in health insurance policies Providers available in underserved areas Provide protective environments Reduce access to lethal means Reduce excessive alcohol use Promote connectedness Peer norm programs Engagement in community activities Promote coping and problem- solving skills em- Social-emotional learning Parenting skill and family relationship programs Direct support for people at Gatekeeper training and crisis intervention isk Treatment to prevent re-attempts
+Interventions to Reduce Risk Intervention Goal or Outcome Economic supports Household financial security Stable housing Improve access and delivery of healthcare Mental health coverage in health insurance policies Providers available in underserved areas Provide protective environments Reduce access to lethal means Reduce excessive alcohol use Promote connectedness Peer norm programs Engagement in community activities Promote coping and problem-solving skills Social-emotional learning Parenting skill and family relationship programs Direct support for people at risk Gatekeeper training and crisis intervention Treatment to prevent re-attempts